gyselax/gyselalibxx/src/geometryRTheta/README.md

 - [geometry](./geometry/README.md) - All the dimension tags used for a gyrokinetic semi-Lagrangian simulation in a curvilinear geometry.

-- [initialization](./initialization/README.md) - Initializes the simulations on a 2D polar domain.
+- [initialisation](./initialization/README.md) - Initialises the simulations on a 2D polar domain.

 - [interpolation](./interpolation/README.md) - Code describing interpolation methods on 2D polar domain.